nuprl/codetrace/dataset/bible/readme.md

 ## LLM performance

 CodeLlama: 0
-Starcoder: 0
+Starcoder: good
 `unknown` is hard because it is a broad definition.
 Surprisingly, `BookTitle` is also hard for CodeLlamas, probably because it is confusing the theme "bible".
-Starcoder finds it easy.
+Starcoder finds both easy.